nuance-communications/mix-cli/README.md

 DESCRIPTION
   Use this command to update the data pack for a locale used in a project.
   The operation is not carried out immediately.
-Instead, the Mix backend returns a job ID that can be used to monitor progress. mix.cli outputs detailed information on the created job when the --json flag is provided.
+Instead, the Mix backend returns a job ID that can be used to monitor progress. mix-cli outputs detailed information on the created job when the --json flag is provided.

   Note that you cannot add a new locale with this command.